Taxonomy

 ARE YOU READY FOR THIS?

 If you’re only interested in mapping the footprint of stone walls on a property, all you need is a definition.
 If you want to differentiate them, then you will need a classification.
 And if you want to do this scientifically, you will need a taxonomy.
-This page presents one, the only one I know of for New England walls.
-If you’re not up to this level of precision, then I suggest the much simpler typology presented elsewhere on this website.
+This page presents a simple version of the peer-reviewed “Taxonomy and Nomenclature of the Stone Domain in New England.”
+And earlier version, now superceded, was published in my book Exploring Stone Walls (2005), which was reviewed through published reviews and comments.
+Refer either to that book or to the page stone wall science for a description of the terms and criteria used.

 WHAT IS A TAXONOMY?

 A taxonomy is a rigorous classification system based on objective criteria that are well defined.
 The word taxon is singular.
 The word taxa is plural.
 Taxonomies are hierarchical, with less inclusive taxa nested into more inclusive taxa, for example Linnaean species nested into genera.
-The best taxonomies are dichotomous: based on decision trees that force the user into progressively more specific categories based on yes or no answers to very specific questions.
+True taxonomies are dichotomous: based on binary decision trees that force the user into progressively more specific categories based on yes or no answers to very specific questions.

 Geog-BogLane